luiscielak/idd510_17sp/projects/03-ux-deconstruction/project-03.md

 1. Deconstruct style-guide
-* one
-*two
+* Take a screenshot of the current page
+* Extract the main brand colors and typography
+* Select the main UI components (buttons, fields, icons, etc)
+* Document your findings in a moodboard and a styleguide

-2. Define 3 user personas
+2. Define three (3) user personas
-*one
+* Derive from the content who is the target audience
+* Define the demographics and characteristics of the potential users
+* Document your findings in a user profile

-3. Identify 2 user journeys
+3. Identify two (2) user journeys
+* Define a few main objectives for the potential user
+* Identify key interaction points required to accomplish each task
+* Document your findings by developing a user-flow diagram

 - - -